-The Organization has a one year memorandum of understanding agreement which expires June 30, 2018, whereby it may utilize approximately 3,260 square feet of classroom space for its teaching programs and approximately 410 square feet for its administrative offices.
-The agreement calls for an annual payment of \$10 and may be unilaterally cancelled by either party with a 180 day written notice of termination.
+The Organization has a one year memorandum of understanding agreement which expires July 31, 2019, whereby it may utilize approximately 3,260 square feet of classroom space for its teaching programs and approximately 410 square feet for its administrative offices.
+The agreement may be unilaterally cancelled by either party with a 180 day written notice of termination.
 The fair rental value of the premises is approximately \$40,000 per year.
-The organization is responsible for its share of utility costs.
+Additionally, the Organization agreed to a separate one-year memorandum of understanding which also expires July 31, 2019, whereby the Organization agrees to pay \$26,400 for additional space usage and utilities.